StephenVavasis/Unroll.jl/README.rst

    x += a[2]

 For this to be possible, the loop bounds must be known at the time of macro-expansion.
-A common case is that they can be constant values as in the above example.
+A common case is that they are literal constant values as in the above example.
 The loop bounds may include symbolic constants that are global within the module::